 - Ken refers to a tanjun onsen (単純温泉), one where the additives have a low percentage, allowing for a gentler effect on the body, thus making them popular among the elderly and young children.
 (Indeed, part of the joke here is that Ken has some unusually stereotypical “old man” tastes for someone his age.)
 In the past, this term was used to refer to any kind of alkaline hot spring, but currently it only refers to those with a pH level of less than 8.5, and those with a higher level are called “simple alkaline hot springs” instead.

-- The age of majority in Japan is (currently, as of this writing, as it’s expected to be lowered to 18 in 2022) 20 years old, so Miyako is the only of this group who can legally drink under Japanese law.
+- The age of majority in Japan at the time of 2010 was 20 years old, so Miyako is the only of this group who can legally drink under Japanese law.

 - Umeboshi = A dried, pickled plum often served on rice.